putuoka/c4it-blog/content/posts/2022/076-postgres-crud-entityframework/article.md

 ## How to set up EF Core

-For this article, we will reuse the same .NET Core repository and the same database table we've used when we performed CRUD operations [with Dapper](https://www.code4it.dev/blog/postgres-crud-dapper "Dapper and Postgres") (a lightweight OR-M) and [with NpgSql](https://www.code4it.dev/blog/postgres-crud-operations-npgsql "Dapper and NpgSql"), which is the library that performs bare-metal operations.
+For this article, we will reuse the same .NET Core repository and the same database table we used when we performed CRUD operations [with Dapper](https://www.code4it.dev/blog/postgres-crud-dapper "Dapper and Postgres") (a lightweight OR-M) and [with NpgSql](https://www.code4it.dev/blog/postgres-crud-operations-npgsql "Dapper and NpgSql"), which is the library that performs bare-metal operations.

 The first thing to do is, as usual, **install the related NuGet package**.
 Here we will need `Npgsql.EntityFrameworkCore.PostgreSQL`.
 Since I've used .NET 5, I have downloaded version _5.0.10_.